blincx/18daycycle/README.md

 ## Logging

-Look in `logs/18daycycle.py` for logging data
+Look in `logs/18daycycle.log` for logging data

 ## Running in debug mode

-Either change DEBUGSWITCH in 18daycycle.py or supply "debug" argument to your normal call from the command line.
+Either change DEBUGSWITCH in 18daycycle.py, or supply "debug" argument to your normal call from the command line.
+Leaving it in DEBUG mode will log several lines per request, be wary of overloading disk space.

 ## Unit tests

 I calculated some examples of 18 day cycle coordinates by hand and the machinery of the scripts can be tested against these hand-calculated-coordinates by doing:

-`python3 -m unittest test18.py`
+`python3 test18.py`

 ## Browser testing